Distributed noise-shaping quantization: I. Beta duals of finite frames and near-optimal quantization of random measurements: Introduction

 where the second inequality assumes that $FE=I$.
 The entropic lower bound depends on $\sA$ only through its cardinality, so it will not necessarily be useful without a suitable matching between $\sA$ and $\sX$.
-For example, if the convex hull of $F(\sA^m)$ is small compared to $\sX$, then $\sD_{\mathrm{s}}(F,\sA,\sX)$ will be artificially large due to empty regions in $\sX$.
-For the rest of this paper, we will fix $\sX = B_1$.
+For example, if the convex hull of $F(\sA^m)$ is small compared to $\sX$, then $\sD_{\mathrm{s}}(F,\sA,\sX)$ will be artificially large.
+For the rest of this paper, we will fix $\sX = B^k_2$.
 With slight abuse of notation, define

 and